gcornella/VICON-vs-MediaPipe/README.md

 to discuss what you would like to change.

 If you have any suggestions or would like to know more about the experiment, please read the attached .pdf report, and feel free to contact me for further details.

+*This project has been developed by members of the BioRobotics Lab @luisgarcia and @guillemcornella, both Ph.D. students at the University of California Irvine.*